Influenza Centre’s research in NRK

 Nina Urke Ertesvåg, PhD student at the Influenza Centre, presented results of her research on the recognition of different influenza viruses by the immune system in NRK.
-The findings showed that people who have received several many vaccines more often recognize viruses from several strains.
+The findings showed that people who have received several vaccines more often recognize viruses from several strains.

 – We have proven that the influenza vaccine works more broadly than what has been shown previously, explains Ertesvåg.